nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: A session named `Tut 1` is added with its date set to `1st January 2022` and is displayed on the session list.
    1. Test case: `adds s/Lab 1 d/2019-02-29`<br>
       Expected: Session is not created as `29th February 2019` is not a valid date.
+   <p></p> <!--- Empty paragraph to add spacing between sections -->

-1. Batch adding sessions to a class
+1. Batch adding sessions to a class:
    1. Prerequisites: The class `CS1231S` exists in TA-Assist without any sessions assigned.
    TA-Assist is currently in focus mode and is focusing on the `CS1231S` class.
    1. Test case: `adds s/Tut 2 s/Lab 2`<br>